tlswg/draft-ietf-tls-ctls/draft-rescorla-tls-ctls.md

 ## Handshake Layer

-The cTLS handshake layer is the same as the TLS 1.3 handshake layer except that the length is a varint.
+The cTLS handshake framing is same as the TLS 1.3 handshake framing, except for two changes:

+1. The length field is omitted
+1. The HelloRetryRequest message is a true handshake message instead of a specialization of ServerHello.

 ~~~~
       struct {